Difference Between Revenue vs Earnings

 Calculations | Total income generated by a Company after selling its products in a particular financial year. | Total Revenue- (All Operating Expenses including Depreciation and amortization+ all non-operating expenses+ interest costs +taxes) |

-Financial Market | Financial Markets emphasizes the income generation capability of the companies within the same sector.
-The higher amount is considered as better. | Financial market Gives priority to this item.
-Higher earnings are considered as better.
+Financial Market | Financial Markets emphasize the income generation capability of the companies within the same sector.
+The higher amount is considered as better. | The financial market Gives priority to this item.
+Higher earnings are better.
 Again higher Net Profit margin is also acceptable. |

 Recommended Articles